New Student Information

 - Submit dates of immunization against measles, mumps and rubella (MMR).
 Evidence of two (2) doses is required.

-- Send a copy of your immunization record via mail, fax or e-mail to Student Health and Counseling (see below for contact information).
+- Provide a copy of your immunization record via upload, mail, fax or e-mail to Student Health and Counseling (see below for contact information).

-Note: If you do not complete your Immunization Information and the Tuberculosis (TB) Risk Assessment Form online or if you are not compliant with all the required immunizations, you will not be allowed to register for winter term classes.
+Note: If you do not complete your Immunization Information and the Tuberculosis (TB) Risk Assessment Form online or if you are not compliant with all the required immunizations, you will not be allowed to register for Winter Term classes.
+Based on individual circumstances, there may be other requirements or recommendations.

 Note to International Students:

 - If possible, complete the required immunizations and TB testing before leaving your country.
 Immunizations and other medical treatments may be more costly in the United States.
-The Carleton Student Injury & Sickness Plan covers required immunizations.
+The Carleton Student Injury & Sickness Plan may cover required immunizations in certain circumstances.
 However, there will be expenses if you need to have a Tuberculin Skin Test (TST, PPD, or Mantoux), IGRA blood test or a chest x-ray in the United States.

 - All students from countries with a high incidence of TB who have not had an IGRA blood test will be required to attend a TB screening appointment within two weeks of their arrival at Carleton.
 During that session, students will discuss their risk factors with one of SHAC's health care providers and will be required to have an IGRA test.
-While there may be a cost associated with an IGRA that would be charged directly to your student account, at this time the test is covered by Carleton's Student Injury & Sickness Plan.
+At this time the IGRA test is covered by Carleton's Student Injury & Sickness Plan for International students only.

 Student Health and Counseling